Energetical self-organization of a few strongly interacting particles: Ground State

 We note that an alternative definition of the Euler characteristic (Eq. \ref{euler}), in terms of the numbers of clusters $C_0$ and the number of cycles $C_1$ in the grid graph formed by the particles, is given by $\chi=C_0-C_1$, known as the Euler-Poincare formula.
 This can be proven easily by taking account of the Euler formula for planar graphs which gives $\chi=-C_1+1$\cite{excited}, for each individual cluster and then summing this value over all the clusters to get total Euler for one Fock state.

 A mechanism based on the energetics of the system can be revealed by enumerating the sites of the Hubbard lattice based on their coordinates x,y, which can take even or odd values.
 Due to the second nearest-neighbor hopping $H_t$ in Eq.
 1, the Hamiltonian matrix of the system splits in diagonal blocks with each one corresponding to occupied sites in the lattice that have the same type of x,y coordinates.
 For example two blocks are formed when both x,y are of the same type even or odd.
 This block diagonal form of the Hamiltonian matrix allows us to diagonalize it more efficiently for large systems.
-The block containing the lowest eigenvalue of the matrix, gives the ground state of the system corresponding to the lowest energy of the system.
+The block containing the lowest eigenvalue of the matrix, gives the ground state of the system.
 The interplay between the diagonal blocks in the Hamiltonian is partly responsible for the formation of the quantum phases with integer Euler containing either DWO or CO, that we have shown.

+In addition we note that the inclusion of a small nearest-neighbor hopping in the Hamiltonian Eq. \ref{eq1} does not affect the quantum phases characterized by the integer values of the Euler characteristic.

-To conclude this section, we have shown that the ground state of a Hubbard model with a nearest-neighbor interaction and a second nearest hopping, forms quantum phases for strong interaction strength, that are characterized by an integer Euler number, describing the graph structures formed by the particles.
-For half-filling or below ($f \le \frac{1}{2}$) the particles self-organize into states with density-wave-order (DWO), where nearest-neighboring sites in the Hubbard lattice cannot be simultaneously occupied, resulting in Euler number equal to the number of particles $\chi=N$, since there are no edges in the graph structures formed by the particles.
+To conclude this section, we have shown that the ground state of a 2D Hubbard model with a nearest-neighbor interaction and a second nearest hopping, forms quantum phases for strong interaction strength, that are characterized by an integer Euler number, describing the graph structures formed by the particles.
+The graph structures persist from the case when the hopping term is absent and the energy of the system is fully determined by the number of bonds formed by adjacent particles in the lattice, due to the interaction term.
+For half-filling or below ($f \le \frac{1}{2}$) the particles self-organize into states with density-wave-order (DWO), where nearest-neighboring sites in the Hubbard lattice cannot be simultaneously occupied.
+This results in Euler number equal to the number of particles $\chi=N$, since there are no edges(bonds) in the graph structures formed by the particles.
 Above half-filling ($f>\frac{1}{2}$) the appearance of quantum phases with integer Euler depends on the details in the structures formed by the particles as they condense into clusters.
 For example, we have found that in the absence of closed vertex lines(cycles) in the particle structures, the Euler is equal to the number of clusters.
-This clustering-order (CO) can be thought as a superfluid phase comprising of line clusters(strings) with no cycles(loops).
+This clustering-order (CO) can be thought as a superfluid phase consisting of line-like clusters(strings) with no cycles(loops).